100 Florida Trails

 of Lake Woodruff National Wildlife Refuge

 To reach the Refuge from US 17 in DeLeon Springs, turn west on Reynolds Road, then left (south) on Grand Avenue.
-Continue south to Mud Lake Road (just under 1 mile), turn right and go straight to the parking area (a little over 1 mile).
+Continue south to Mud Lake Road (just under 1 mile), turn right and go straight to the parking area (a little over 1 mile - bikeable).
+At the parking area is a restroom, no other amenities.

 U.S. Fish & Wildlife Service - Lake Woodruff National Wildlife Refuge